-Improve your exam performance in Oxford, Abingdon and Bampton
+Improve your exam performance and lower your anxiety

 Most people experience some degree of anxiety about exams, whether it’s academic or a driving exam.
 Whilst a certain amount of exam nerves is useful as a motivating force, it is important to keep on top of exam anxiety.
 The best way to do this is to be organised.

 To start with drawing up a timetable of revision which includes mock exam questions.
 Don’t forget to include regular breaks and times for relaxing and times for fun and exercise.
 Research has found that brisk exercise of around 10 minutes whilst revising can help us retain information better.

 What not to do for exam nerves